 - Senior Member - Senior Members are individuals who have demonstrated successful professional practice in the arts, sciences, or technology of aeronautics or astronautics for the equivalent of at least eight years.

 - Associate Fellow - Associate Fellows are individuals who have accomplished or been in charge of important engineering or scientific work, who have done original work of outstanding merit, or who have otherwise made outstanding contributions to the arts, sciences, or technology of aeronautics or astronautics.
-A candidate for this honor must have at least 12 years of professional experience, and must be a Senior Member of the Institute.
+A candidate for this honor must have at least 12 years of professional experience and must be a Senior Member in good standing of the Institute.
 Self-nominations are not permitted.

 - Fellow - Fellows are individuals of distinction in aeronautics or astronautics who have made notable and valuable contributions to the arts, sciences, or technology of aeronautics or astronautics.
-A candidate for this honor must have been an Associate Fellow of the Institute for at least one year.
+A candidate for this honor must have been an Associate Fellow in good standing.

 - Honorary Fellow - Honorary Fellows are individuals of eminence in aeronautics or astronautics recognized by a long and highly contributive career in the arts, sciences, or technology of aeronautics or astronautics.
-A candidate for this honor must have been a Fellow of the Institute for at least one year.
+A candidate for this honor must have been a Fellow in good standing.